-- Start doing behaviors they used to do (regress) - Have trouble being away from you - Become more dependent on adults than they were before - Have sleeping and eating pattern changes
+• Start doing behaviors • Have trouble being • Have sleeping • Become more they used to do away from you dependent on adults and eating pattern than they were before (regress) changes

 These changes are usually short-term.
 If you have any questions or concerns, please talk to the doctor at the phone number written on your discharge instructions.